 On Filipino resiliency

-What a lazy and deeply disgusting way to describe what is going on back home, in the Philippines.
+In the image below, you will see how a mayor in the Philippines described the ongoing crisis back home, a lazy and deeply appalling take.
 The Philippines is on its 16th typhoon this year, six of which were just this month.
-The author, a mayor in the Philippines, even quoted the US National Academy of Public Administration for its mention of “resilient communities.”
-I mean?
-Did you even read what they actually meant by that?
-It feels like he skimmed a research paper, hit CTRL+F, typed “resiliency,” and called it a day.
+The author even quoted the US National Academy of Public Administration for its mention of “resilient communities.”
+It felt like he skimmed a research paper, hit CTRL+F, typed “resiliency” and called it a day.
 Lazily cherry-picking scientific studies is NOT research.

 Yes, Filipinos are resilient.
 That’s true.
 And the media loves to showcase this by featuring images and videos of Filipinos smiling and singing amid floods and destruction.
 It’s even become a hallmark of our tourism branding.
 Foreigners have jumped on this bandwagon, making videos that highlight how Filipinos face calamities with cheerful determination.